adrienaury/go-template/README.md

                   ┖─ lint ─ test ─ release ─ test-int ─ publish
 ```

+Multiple targets can be run in the same command, e.g. `neon release docker-tag`.

 Neon targets are also mapped to a Makefile, so running `make compile` will produce the same result as running `neon compile`.

 #### Help